opeyemitechpro/my-projects/docs/terraform_projects/openvpn_access_server.md

     - The name of the keypair created
     - The path where the private key file was saved on your local machine
     - SSH connection string that you can use to the VPN server
-    - The OpenVPN profile file that you will use to connect to the VPN server
+    - The OpenVPN profile file that you will use to ssh into the VPN server
     - Further steps to launch your VPN connection